zdelrosario/hyperspace/scripts/ex_gene.md

 -----

 <!-- -------------------------------------------------- -->
-The following is a look at the UCI machine learning repository [https://archive.ics.uci.edu/ml/datasets/gene+expression+cancer+RNA-Seq](gene%20expression) database.
+The following is a look at the UCI machine learning repository [gene expression](https://archive.ics.uci.edu/ml/datasets/gene+expression+cancer+RNA-Seq) database.
 These data have dimensionality on the order of `20,000`.
 We will apply randomized dimension reduction -- informed by the Johnson-Lindenstrauss lemma -- to make subsequent analysis more tractable.

 First we need to read and wrangle the data.
 Let's standardize every variable before further analysis -- off-center data will play poorly with projection, and high-value data could lead to overflow.